SunnyBingoMe/sun2017correcting-github/README.md

 This repo is for the paper:

-Correcting and Complementing Freeway Traffic Accident Data Using Mahalanobis Distance Based Outlier Detection
+Correcting and Complementing Freeway Traffic Accident Data Using Mahalanobis Distance Based Outlier Detection.

 Some content will be updated later.